Frank L. Jordan III has not received any gifts yet

 Introducing ~SOUNDINGS~: Exploring the Depths of God and the Universe

-"What gives poignancy and power to his thinking is the way it has come out of his personal suffering and joy." - John B. Cobb, Jr., Ph.D., leading process theologian
+"What gives poignancy and power to Jordan's thinking is the way it has come out of his personal suffering and joy." - John B. Cobb, Jr., Ph.D., leading process theologian

 Has the problem of evil become a problem for you?
 Does it threaten your relationship with God?
 Does it call into question your very belief in the existence God?
 Then this book could be for you.

 In ~SOUNDINGS~ I attempt to articulate two things.
 The first is evidence of the reality of God.
 This is accomplished through a description of a mystical experience I had twenty years ago during a personal crisis.
 This account is found in the book's introduction and is revisited in the final chapters.

 The second thing is a philosophy I call derivism* that sheds new light on God's relationship to the universe, and on the problem of evil in particular.
 It has been noted that in addressing the problem of evil, the omnipotence (all-powerfulness), omniscience (all-knowingness), and omnibenevolence (all-goodness) of God must all three be somehow reconciled with the realities of life that cause us pain.
 I attempt this in one way by elaborating on what God's power truly is, and what it is not.
 If God can't exert a kind of power that is a product of one's imagination -- and therefore is not real -- it doesn't limit God in any way.
 It just reveals that one's concept of what God's power is is an illusion.
 A person has unreal expectations, so they don't get realistic results.

 Derivism also addresses the problem of evil by reporting on what could be an important discovery regarding a fundamental dynamic between God and the universe.
 That dynamic is this: